SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ![Process automation test](test-spa1.png)

-You can also check the Inbox to see the forms were created and the values properly passed into the workflow.
+You can also check the Inbox to see the forms were created and the values properly passed into the process.
 >In case an error message is coming up, please ignore and try again.

 ![Inbox](test-inbox.png)